 Something as shown below:

-Note that as soon as I change the country name in cell E2, the filtered data automatically update for that country.
+Note that as soon as I change the country name in cell E2, the filtered data automatically updates for that country.

-I have used the following formula to get this done:
+I have used the following formula to do this:

 Something as shown below: